-“When I first commenced with Lyft the whole thing was best, I became making about $25 an hour.
-But then the device started changing and they started paying less and less,” Linda Valdivia, an MWA organizer and -yr rideshare veteran instructed Gizmodo on a smartphone name.
+“When I first commenced with Lyft, the whole thing was best; I became making about $25 an hour.
+But then the device started changing, and they started paying less and less,” Linda Valdivia, an MWA organizer and -yr rideshare veteran, instructed Gizmodo on a smartphone name.
 “They [were] getting on our nerves looking to make us do more rides no matter what the chance is.”
-If her story sounds familiar, it’s because drivers throughout us of a have been making similar court cases—an increasing number of loudly, in public, and with loads of different drivers at their backs.
+If her story sounds familiar, it’s because drivers throughout us have been making similar court cases—an increasing number of loudly, in public, and with loads of different drivers at their backs.

 How Our Diet has Changed Over Time

 Our love for sugar escalates uncontrollably.
-In the United Kingdom alone we consume 500,000 tonnes of chocolate each yr, that is in most cases made from refined sugar.
-Table sugar incorporates no vitamins, minerals, protein, fiber or starches; perhaps tiny lines of calcium and magnesium if we are truly lucky, but other than that – empty calories.
+In the United Kingdom alone, we consume 500,000 tonnes of chocolate each yr, which is in most cases made from refined sugar.
+Table sugar incorporates no vitamins, minerals, protein, fiber, or starches, perhaps tiny lines of calcium and magnesium if we are fortunate, but other than that – empty calories.